 P: Project Your Personality and Passion

 It is essential that potential candidates convey certain qualities and let their personalities and passion shine.
 All school districts are looking for individuals who are passionate about teaching, driven to succeed, can think outside the box, committed to helping the school community succeed, interact well with others, and convey their ideas creatively and concisely.
 Writing a cover letter to show passion and personality is also a critical component of a successful job search.

 Integrate a few quotes from past principals, colleagues, or parents into your resume to show school districts what a great teacher you are.
 Quotes and testimonials in your resume allow the reader to see how you have applied your skills in the working world and read about accomplishments that other employers felt were noteworthy and can provide examples as evidence of achievement.

 Research the school district to find out their philosophy, mission, values, and goals.
 Use this new information to adapt your teacher resumes accordingly.
 You will have multiple versions as you tailor and tweak them to postings.
 Understanding what they need, want, and hope to accomplish will not only help you decide whether or not you want to work for this school district, it will also aid you in surpassing your competition.

 S: Sell Yourself – Share Your Value and Benefits

 The job of your resume and cover letter is to sell yourself to employers.
-Your resume must look and sound appealing to effectively market yourself.
+Your resume must look and sound appealing to market yourself effectively.
 Foremost, you need to make sure that you come across as a desirable teaching candidate.
-To start selling the product, you need to create a strong advertisement which describes the benefits of purchasing.
+To start selling the product, you need to create a convincing advertisement which describes the benefits of purchasing.
 Just like the packaging of a product attracts the attention of a shopper, your resume and cover letter must catch the interest of the reader.